Rohilla: Establishment of the Rohilla state

-The rise of the Rohilla state owed mainly to Ali Muhammad Khan, who succeeded Daud Khan's jagirs in 1721.
-Ali Muhammad Khan distinguished himself by helping in suppressing the rebellion of the Barah Sayyids under the chief Saifudddin Barha who had put the Mughal governor Marhamat Khan and all of his followers to death.
+The rise of the Rohilla state owed mainly to Ali Muhammed Khan, who succeeded Daud Khan's jagirs in 1721.
+The Rohillas being a mixture of old pedigree Indian Pathan families, Indian converts and new adventurers from the northwest, were in the process of developing a real or fictive kinship based on newly forged marriage alliances.
+Ali Muhammad Khan distinguished himself by helping in suppressing the rebellion of the Indian Muslim Barah Sayyid tribe, who controlled the upper Doab under the Mughal Empire, and who had under their chief Saifudddin Barha put the Mughal governor Marhamat Khan and all of his followers to death.
 As a reward Ali Muhammad Khan was given the title of Nawab by Muhammad Shah in 1737.
 He became so powerful that he refused to send tax revenues to the central government.
+Ali Muhammad Khan defeated Despat, the Banjara chief who held Philbit.
+In 1744, Ali Muhammad Khan tried to invade Kumaon with a well-prepared army that was 10,000 men strong.
+In late 1743, he tried to capture Almora, after which the king Kalyan Chand fled and sought the protection of the Raja of Garhwal, who forgave his previous mutual animosity and offered military support.
+As Ali Muhammad Khan burnt down the temple of Jageshwar, the Rohillas were faced by a combined Garhwal and Kumaon army which defeated Ali Muhammad Khan at the battle of Kairarau, forcing the rohilla to sue for peace.
 Safdar Jang, the Nawab of Oudh, warned the Mughal emperor Muhammad Shah of the growing power of the Rohillas.
 This caused Mohammed Shah to send an expedition against him as a result of which he surrendered to imperial forces.
 He was taken to Delhi as a prisoner, but was later pardoned and appointed governor of Sirhind.
-Most of his soldiers has already settled in the Katehar region during Nadir Shah's invasion of northern India in 1739 increasing the Rohilla population in the area to 100,000.
-Due to the large settlement of Rohilla Pashtuns, this part Katehar region came to be known as Rohilkhand.
+Most of his soldiers had already settled in the Katehar region during Nadir Shah's invasion of northern India in 1739, increasing the Rohilla population in the area to 100,000.
+Due to the large settlement of Rohilla Pashtuns, this part of Katehar region came to be known as Rohilkhand.
 The conversion of Hindus to Islam further resulted in its rapid growth.
-Bareilly was made the capital of this newly formed Rohilkhand state.
+As Ali Muhammad Khan returned to Rohilkhand, Bareilly was made the capital of this newly formed Rohilkhand state.